Chargers earn 34-16 victory over Raiders - Kenbridge Victoria Dispatch

 Chargers junior running back NyJae Carter had a big game, helping set up scores with runs and also reaching the end zone himself more than once.

-At halftime, the Chargers held onto a narrow 14-8 lead but grew that to as much as 20 points in the second half, definitively bouncing back from the 27-22 home loss they experienced against Nottoway High School on Friday, March 12.
+At halftime, the Chargers held on to a narrow 14-8 lead but grew that to as many as 20 points in the second half, definitively bouncing back from the 27-22 home loss they experienced against Nottoway High School Friday, March 12.

+Will Thomas, Central’s head coach, noted it is always a battle for his team when it goes to Amelia.

+“It’s a physical game,” he said, adding that each program has well-established styles of play.
+“We know each other, so that leads to some interesting ball games.”

 Sports physicals offered